 If you want to monetize a video on YouTube, you can’t use a song that’s copyrighted by another party.
 If a song is copyrighted, YouTube’s Content ID system can block your video or put copyright-specific advertising over it.

 One copyrighted song can funnel money to several parties.To see what we mean, look up any song within the Warner/Chappell Music's database.
 You’ll find that an assortment of writers, composers, publishers, and more might control a single song.

 Thankfully, the YouTube Audio Library makes this all pretty easy.
 And where YouTube falls short, we’ll fill in the gaps.
-We’ll show you how to get free music to use on YouTube.
+We’ll show you how to get copyright free music for videos on YouTube.

 YOUTUBE AUDIO LIBRARY OVERVIEW